-Nicole Scherzinger Gets Airborne In A Teeny Bikini To Celebrate ‘New Beginnings’
+Nicole Scherzinger Gets Airborne In A Teeny Bikini To Celebrate 'New Beginnings'

 "Jumping into a new year!
 You look FANTASTIC.
 Thank you Nic for your empowering words.
 Love you," read one message from a fan.

-“Your jump shots are the cutest ever,” commented another.
+"Your jump shots are the cutest ever," another commented.

 "The most beautiful woman in entertainment," a third admirer declared.

-“Reach for the stars.
-It’s your year baby,” wrote a fourth person.
+"Reach for the stars.
+It's your year baby," a fourth person wrote.

-As reported by The Inquisitr, Nicole recently teased that she’s working on something that she’s “excited” about, so her fans may soon have one more reason to celebrate the New Year.
+As reported by The Inquisitr, Nicole recently teased that she's working on something that she's "excited" about, so her fans may soon have one more reason to celebrate the new year.